michaeldmcqueen/resources.gmt.com-website/_woh_resources/5-helpful-resources/tips-from-a-pro.md

 **Before You Leave**

-1. Don't forget your coolers and water jugs.
-Veteran youth leaders love ones with wheels!
+1. Don’t forget your coolers and water jugs.
+Veteran youth leaders love coolers with wheels!
 2. Take advantage of the pre-trip devotions to get your group together 3-4 times.
 Use these opportunities to build community with your students prior to traveling.
 This is especially important if you have a large group.
 3. Bag Drop Off Day– If you’re planning to leave early in the morning, have a day 1-2 days before you leave where students drop off their luggage, sleeping bags, and air mattresses and they all get loaded into your travel trailer.
 4. Make a T-Shirt for your group and make it a good one! – Don’t make it Red (red is the staff color)